PaWiacek/Leak-Detection-Thermography-ML/README.md

 <img width="320" height="213" alt="experimental-device" src="https://github.com/user-attachments/assets/61573a62-f7a7-4094-9f09-46d35d4a5583" />

-Fig. 2: *Experimental device with test tube and 3D-printed elements*
+Fig. 2: *Experimental device with test tube and 3D-printed elements.
+Both cylinder and regulator are not visible.*

 To simulate gas leakages, a test bench including the main components: an air cylinder, a regulator, a valve, and a test tube was constructed.
 Four SUS304 steel test tubes were used in the experiments: